dsanchor/demo-cicd/README.md

 	2) Access main dashboard and login with admin/admin http://sonarqube-cicd.apps.d-sancho.com

-### 5. In the case of the Jenkins server, we are going to include some plugins that are not included by default in the current Jenkins image provided by Openshift (such as https://github.com/openshift/jenkins-client-plugin).
+### 5. Jenkins server,

+	We are going to include some plugins that are not included by default in the current Jenkins image provided by Openshift (such as [jenkins-client-plugin](https://github.com/openshift/jenkins-client-plugin)).
 However, it is very likely that OCP 3.7 will provide this plugin by default (current version of OCP while writing this was 3.6).

 **Create custom jenkins image with some additional plugins.
 This image will be created on the openshift namespace, so it will be available from any namespace**
 ```